FutuneAI/ai-visibility-framework/components/structured-data.md

 **The `sameAs` property is the most important field for AI entity consolidation.** It explicitly tells crawlers and AI systems that the entity described on this page is the same entity as the one described on LinkedIn, Wikipedia, and Wikidata.
 Without it, models may maintain separate, fragmented representations of the same brand across platforms.

 **The `description` field should be specific, not generic.** "Leading manufacturer of precision components committed to quality" is indistinguishable from thousands of similar descriptions.
-"Manufacturer of IEC 62619-certified lithium iron phosphate battery systems for residential and commercial energy storage, serving utility and installation markets in Germany, Netherlands, and the UK" is not.
+"Manufacturer of IEC 62619-certified lithium iron phosphate battery systems for residential and commercial energy storage, serving utility and installation markets in Germany, the Netherlands, and the UK" is not.

 ---

 ### Product (product pages)

-For brands with specific products, `Product` schema establishes the product entity — its name, category, specifications, and relationship to the manufacturer.
+For brands with specific products, `Product` schema establishes the product entity, including its name, category, specifications, and relationship to the manufacturer.

 ```json
 {